 Are you passionate about persimmons?
 Well, we’re only weeks away from Stanthorpe’s Terry’s Sweet Persimmons harvest and it’s going to be a bumper season folks.
 Persimmons are a bi-annual crop which means every two years the crop almost doubles.
 Terry and his wife Susan are proud of their orchard having dedicated many years of hard work to produce a superior flavourful fruit.
 Head to the grower’s profile Giacosa Family to learn more.

 Did you know that eating an entire apple including the skin can help promote good health!
 The skin contains polyphenols, fibre and antioxidants and is good for our bodies.
-Find out more at Aussie Apples and get crunching on a Nicoletti Orchards apple today!
+Find out more at Aussie growers and get crunching on a Nicoletti Orchards apples today!